jbcom/lifecyclelogging/README.md

 # LifecycleLogging

-A flexible and extensible logging utility for Python projects, combining the power of `logging` and `rich` to handle file and console outputs seamlessly.
+A comprehensive logging utility for managing application lifecycle logs, combining the power of Python's `logging` with rich output formatting.

 ## Installation

-Install LifecycleLogging using `pip`:

 ```bash
 pip install lifecyclelogging